 November 30, 2018

-Financial advisers with qualifications gained overseas will be required to have them assessed by Federal Government approved body before seeking further approval from FASEA that the training is considered eligible for recognition of prior learning.
+Financial advisers with qualifications gained overseas will be required to have them assessed by a Federal Government approved body before seeking further approval from FASEA that the training is considered eligible for recognition of prior learning.

 The two-step process was revealed by FASEA as part of its draft policy on Foreign Qualifications which has been released for industry consultation ahead of its adoption in 2019.